tfussell/xlnt/docs/source/includes/_api_reference.md

 Constructs a new document security object with default values.
 ### lock_verifier
 #### ```std::string xlnt::document_security::lock_verifier::hash_algorithmundefined```
+The algorithm used to create and verify this lock.
 #### ```std::string xlnt::document_security::lock_verifier::saltundefined```
+The initial salt combined with the password used to prevent rainbow table attacks
 #### ```std::string xlnt::document_security::lock_verifier::hashundefined```
+The actual hash value represented as a string
 #### ```std::size_t xlnt::document_security::lock_verifier::spin_countundefined```
+The number of times the hash should be applied to the password combined with the salt.
+This allows the difficulty of the hash to be increased as computing power increases.
 ### external_book
 ### named_range
 #### ```using xlnt::named_range::target =  std::pair<worksheet, range_reference>undefined```